MicrosoftDocs/entra-powershell-docs/docs/conceptual/manage-devices.md

 - `Group-Object -Property TrustType`: Groups the devices by the `TrustType` property, which indicates the type of join, for example, Microsoft Entra joined and Hybrid Microsoft Entra joined.
 - `Select-Object Name, Count`: Selects the name of each group (the type of join) and the count of devices in each group.
 - `Join type` refers to how a device is connected, such as Microsoft Entra joined, Hybrid Microsoft Entra joined, and other types.

-This cmdlet example produces a list of all device types and how many devices belong to each type.

 This example demonstrates how to retrieve the number of devices for each device type.